 How patients use the prefilled syringe at home

-Patients who are capable may self-inject CIMZIA using the prefilled syringe after proper training in subcutaneous injection and if a physician determines that it is appropriate.
+Patients who are capable may self-inject CIMZIA using the prefilled syringe after proper training in subcutaneous injection and if an HCP determines that it is appropriate.

 OXO, Good Grips® and the associated logos are registered trademarks of Helen of Troy Limited and are used under license.